Akenfield: Background

-The preliminaries to filming were particularly protracted, and Blythe had many reservations about the difficulties in making a film showing "three generations in terms of work, belief, education and climate.
+The preliminaries to filming were protracted, and Blythe had many reservations about the difficulties in making a film showing "three generations in terms of work, belief, education and climate.
 For this is what Akenfield is really concerned with".

 'Akenfield' is a made-up placename based partly upon Akenham (a small village just north of Ipswich, the county town of Suffolk) and probably partly on Charsfield, a village just outside the small town of Wickham Market, about ten miles north-east of Akenham.
 The film of Akenfield was made on location in the villages just west of Wickham Market, notably Hoo, Debach, Charsfield, Monewden, Dallinghoo, Letheringham, Burgh and Pettistree.

 The actors in the film were non-professional, drawn from the local population, and therefore speak with authentic accents and play their parts in a manner unaffected by the habit of stage or screen performance.
 After making the film, most returned to usual rural occupations.
 Garrod Shand plays all three generations, grandfather, father and son.
 The voice of old Tom was by Peter Tuddenham.
 Most of the filming was done at weekends, when the cast was available, and shooting took almost a year – following the changing seasons in the process.
 The director's father, Reg Hall, a station master born in Bury St Edmunds, appears briefly as the village policeman walking down a lane with a bicycle.

 Ronald Blythe's book Akenfield is a gritty work of hard scholarship, rooted in detailed statistical data, presenting a very realistic grounded understanding of the economic and social life of a village.
 Life in Blythe's written Akenfield is less anecdotal than, for instance, John Moore's Brensham or Elmbury.
 The film is a translation of this scholarly view into a portrait of a rural community told through the eyes of one of its members.
 In seeing through his eyes, we also see through the eyes of his ancestors.